 - Boutique Hotel: The stunning Armstrong Hotel has been around for 95 years, but it looks incredibly modern.
 The hotel is pet friendly – they even have an adorable resident cat named Oreo!
 During your stay, head underground – and step back in time – with live music and craft cocktails at Ace Gillet’s Lounge.

-- AirBnB: This charming Old Town Victorian Cottage dates back to 1903 (so, probably haunted?) but has restored from Victorian glamour to cottage-core cute.
+- VRBO: This charming Old Town Victorian Cottage dates back to 1903 (so, probably haunted?) but has restored from Victorian glamour to cottage-core cute.
 This cozy tiny house with a mod black-and-white style is located in Fort Collins’ funkiest little neighborhood, Buckingham, and is literally steps away from both Odell’s and New Belgium, while only half a mile’s walk from Old Town.
 Your stay also includes bikes to get around town!
-For more options, browse AirBnbs in Fort Collins.
+For more options, browse VRBOs in Fort Collins.
+We recommend booking directly through VRBO because it has fewer fees and more flexible cancellation policies than Airbnb – also, we’re not fans of Airbnb’s unethical track record and lax security.

 - Hostel: Yep, Fort Collins has a budget-friendly hostel!
 Although The Solarium looks more like a boutique hotel, with beautiful gardens and a sun terrace.